dschaefer/fpga-template/README.md

 Supports building SystemVerilog for the ulx3s.
 Includes test support using verilator and googletest.

-The example is a very fast blinking LED, at least on the real board.
-For testing it's under control.
+The example is a blinking LED which flashes around once a second.